hlinn1/SQL-Drills/README.md

 ## SQL Commands Used

-#### After exploring different SQL statements and commands in this project,I'm comfortable with the following SQL commands:
-SELECT - extracts data from a database
-UPDATE - updates data in a database
-DELETE - deletes data from a database
-INSERT INTO - inserts new data into a database
-CREATE DATABASE - creates a new database
-ALTER DATABASE - modifies a database
-CREATE TABLE - creates a new table
-ALTER TABLE - modifies a table
-DROP TABLE - deletes a table

-CREATE DATABASE
-USE DATABASE
-CREATE TABLE
-ALTER TABLE
-DROP TABLE
-SELECT
-FROM
-WHERE
-HAVING
-LIKE
-ORDER BY
-GROUP BY
-IN
-UPDATE
-INSERT INTO
-ADD
-DROP
-SET
-JOIN (INNER JOIN, LEFT JOIN, RIGHT JOIN, JOIN multiple tables) Subqueries
-LIMIT
-CREATE VIEW

-COUNT()
-SUM()
-COUNT(DISTINCT())
+#### After exploring different SQL statements and commands in this project,I'm comfortable with the following SQL commands, clauses, operators, keywords and functions:

+- ALTER TABLE
+- SELECT
+- FROM
+- WHERE
+- HAVING
+- LIKE
+- AND/OR/NOT
+- ORDER BY
+- ASC/DESC
+- GROUP BY
+- IN
+- UPDATE
+- INSERT INTO
+- ADD
+- DROP
+- SET
+- LIMIT
+- CREATE VIEW
+- DROP VIEW
+- DISTINCT
+- COUNT()/AVG()/SUM()
+- JOIN (INNER JOIN, LEFT JOIN, RIGHT JOIN, JOIN multiple tables)
+- MIN()/MAX()
+- WILDCARD CHARACTERS
+- ALIASES
+- SUBQUERIES

 ## Appendix: List of Tables in the Sakila DB